 To begin, go through your fridge, freezer, and pantry.
 Throw out the outdated, the freezer burnt, and the inedible.
 Next, write out each item and how much you have of each.

-In order to make the tool the most effective, I recommend referencing them each week when making your shopping list.
-When you are preparing your meal plan, look at your list and see what you have on hand to make into a meal.
+In order to make the tool the most effective, I recommend referencing them each time you make your shopping list.
+When you are preparing your meal plan, look at your list and see what you already have on hand to make into a meal.

 By using what you have on hand, you can save time and money.
 These sheet allow for a waste-free form of meal planning.
 By knowing what you have on hand you can ensure nothing goes to waste at the back of the pantry.